Katharina Andresen

 Katharina Gamlemshaug Andresen (born 21 May 1995) is a Norwegian heiress, and as of 2020, the world's third-youngest billionaire (US$ 1.1 billion) as reported by Forbes.

 She is the daughter of Johan H. Andresen Jr., owner of Ferd AS, who, in 2007, transferred 42.2% ownership stakes each to Katharina and her sister Alexandra.
 She is the great-granddaughter of Johan H. Andresen, great-great-granddaughter of Johan Henrik Andresen and Anton Klaveness, and great-great-great-granddaughter of Nicolai Andresen.
 Johan Henrik was the brother of Nicolay August Andresen, and the uncle of Nils August Andresen Butenschøn.

 In November 2017, Andresen was fined 250,000kr (US$27,000) for drunken driving.
 Andresen's blood-alcohol content was three times the legal limit.
 Alongside the fine, the sentence included a 13-month license suspension.

 In 2019, she stated that she would be moving to London, England.

+An advisor for Oslo Pride, Andresen is known as a supporter of LGBTQ+ rights.